offbynull/learn/Math/input/input.md

 # Prime

 A counting number with only 2 factors is called a `{bm} prime` number.
-That is, if a number is only divisible by 1 and it itself, it's a prime number.
+That is, if a counting number is only divisible by 1 and it itself, it's a prime number.
 Examples of prime numbers: 2, 3, 5, 7, 11, 13, 17, and 19.

 A counting number with more than 2 factors is called a `{bm} composite` number.
 Examples of composite numbers: 4, 6, 8, 9, 10, 12, 14, 15, 16, 18, and 20.